 - Please do not email me to reconfirm any of the statements below.

 - NO EXTENSIONS will be granted for any reason except medical or family emergencies.
-If you have religious or personal conflicts, submit the assignments early.
+If you have religious or personal conflicts, please submit the assignments early.
 The related materials are covered well in advance of the assignments.
 Please do not email me to request extensions unless you have a medical or family emergency.

 - Assignments are marked “late” if you do not meet or exceed the passing score described below before the deadline.
 There is no additional penalty for lateness other than the low score.